hk2906/hk2906.github.io/index.md

 - Experience with Git, used for both personal and university projects, as well as Continuous Integration practices

-- Experience with languages and tools such as EssencePrime & Savile Row, the Eclipse Modeling Framework, and the KWin scripting API
+- Experience with languages and tools such as EssencePrime & Savile Row, the Eclipse EMF, and the KWin scripting API

 - Experience using Windows and Linux both in the command line and with desktop environments such as GNOME, KDE Plasma, and Xfce